DemetriusElder/GroupProject/README.md

 I recommend against git pull and instead delete the old folder on your local machine and git clone this repo

-since we're using file database it could cause conflict with git that cannot be resolved.
+since we're using file database it could cause conflict that cannot be resolved in git.

 ### Run Backend